Mohamed Isse Lacle: Puntland

 From 2004 to 2005 Eng.
-Lacle was appointed by the President Mohamud Muse Hersi as the Deputy Minister of Ministry of Maritime Transport and Fishery and be unassigned after changes being made by the President.
-In 2009 after Abdirahman Mohamud Farole was elected as the new President of Puntland State he was assigned as the Deputy Minister of Ministry of Marine Transport, Ports and Counter Piracy and remained in his position until the term of presidency ended for Mr. Abdirahman Mohamud Farole in 2014, and he is one of the most senior members of the Horseed (political party) of his fellow friend and the President of the Political Party and the State of Puntland Mr. Abdirahman Mohamud Farole.
+Lacle was appointed by the president, Mohamud Muse Hersi, as the deputy minister of Ministry of Maritime Transport and Fishery and be unassigned after changes being made by the president.
+In 2009 after Abdirahman Mohamud Farole was elected as the new president of Puntland State he was assigned as the deputy minister of Ministry of Marine Transport, Ports and Counter Piracy and remained in his position until the term of presidency ended for Mr. Abdirahman Mohamud Farole in 2014, and he is one of the most senior members of the Horseed (political party) of the President of the Political Party and the State of Puntland Mr. Abdirahman Mohamud Farole.
 Eng.
-Lacle was playing an important role in both counter piracy and Maritime in Puntland, as he was the Puntland official that participated in international conferences against Piracy in Somalia in Seychelles the Maritime Security and Anti Piracy Workshop which he was the representative in the workshop for Puntland, also Eng.
-Lacle participated number of developments taken by the Ministry in his period from the development of the Port of Bosaso and developing technical schools for the community.
+Lacle was playing an important role in both counter piracy and Maritime in Puntland, as he was the Puntland official that participated in international conferences against Piracy in Somalia in Seychelles the Maritime Security and Anti Piracy Workshop which he was the representative in the workshop for Puntland and one of the naval command officers, also Eng.
+Lacle participated in number of developments taken by the Ministry in his time there from the development of the Port of Bosaso and developing technical schools for the local community.